Jean Laby

 Jean Elizabeth Laby (4 November 1915 – 31 May 2008) was an early Australian atmospheric physicist.

 Biography

+Laby was born in Parkville, Victoria.

+She is the daughter of Beatrice Littlejohn and Thomas Howell Laby, a professor of Natural Philosophy at the University of Melbourne.

-Laby was educated at the Melbourne Church of England Girls' Grammar School and then at the University of Melbourne.
+Laby was educated at the Melbourne Church of England Girls' Grammar School and then at the University of Melbourne, during the same time as her father's professorship.
 She gained a BSc in 1939, MSc in 1951, and PhD in 1959.
 She was the first woman to be awarded a PhD in physics from the University of Melbourne, and the first to be appointed lecturer in the department in 1959.

 Laby was employed as a lecturer at the University of Melbourne and between 1961 and 1980 she was also a senior lecturer at the Royal Australian Air Force (RAAF) Academy at Point Cook, Victoria.
 Here she worked on radar meteorology, balloon-borne cameras and cosmic radiation measurements.
 She was also involved in the Climatic Impact Assessment Program between 1972 and 1980 and collaborated with the University of Wyoming measuring atmospheric aerosols, ozone and water vapour in the stratosphere.